acharkizakaria/haraka-plugin-accounting-files/README.md

 Then retrieve the necessary `fields` based on the received arguments of every hook and append the entry to the related file.

+<h4>Archiving mode :</h4>
+When this option is enabled in the config file by setting `archiving` parameter to true, the plugin will move the accounting files to `move_to` directory of all the three types in every `move_interval` or when the file length reach the `max_size`.

 ## NOTE

 The plugin will log `[INFO] [-] [accounting_files] Plugin is Ready!` in the console when all the _directories_ and _files_ are generated what